Girl Like Me (Black Eyed Peas and Shakira song): Reception

 A.D.
 Amorosi of Variety said in a review for the Black Eyed Peas album Translation, that "Shakira turns an anthemic dance-floor spiel into something weirdly intimate."
 Mike Wass of Idolator called the song an "addictive bop" and added that "All in all, 'Girl Like Me' sounds like a smash.
 It’s a summery, feel-good call to the dance floor with a little Latin spice and a radio-friendly chorus."
 Entertainment Weekly's Et Más called a song "Latina-empowering track".

-"Girl like Me" became an instant viral hit on YouTube, racking up 23 million views in 3 days and 200 million in less than two months.
+"Girl Like Me" became an instant viral hit on YouTube, racking up 23 million views in 3 days and 200 million in less than two months.
 The song also sparked a viral challenge on TikTok where users challenged themselves to recreate the video's choreography.
 In the United States, the song debuted on Billboard's Digital Songs in December 2020 at number 37.
-It later debuted in Hot 100 chart at number 87 on week ending January 16, 2021.
-The song ultimately peaked at number 67 on its sixth charting week on February 27, 2021.
+It later debuted on the Hot 100 chart at number 87 on the week ending January 16, 2021.
+The song ultimately peaked at number 67 in its sixth charting week on February 27, 2021.
 The song became Shakira's 22nd and Black Eyed Peas' 19th Hot 100 entry.
 The song topped Billboard's Latin Airplay chart on the week of March 13, 2021.
 Girl Like Me eventually was certified gold by RIAA for selling over 500,000 units in the country.

-The song reached the top 10 in several Latin charts, including Mexico where it peaked at number four and was certified platinum and goldfor selling over 210 thousand copies.
+The song reached the top 10 in several Latin charts, including Mexico where it peaked at number four and was certified platinum and gold for selling over 210 thousand copies.
 In Europe, the song reached the top 5 in Belgian region of Wallonia, France, and Romania.
 In Africa, the song topped the North African Airplay charts.

 Music video

-The music video for "Girl like Me" was filmed in September 2020 and was released on December 4, 2020 at 10 AM in Eastern Time Zone.
+The music video for "Girl Like Me" was filmed in September 2020 and was released on December 4, 2020, at 10 AM in Eastern Time Zone.
 The music video was directed by Rich Lee, who earlier directed music video for "Imma Be Rocking That Body" (2010).
 While speaking to Billboard about the video, Shakira said: "The song already has that vintage quality to it, so I wanted a video that had the retro futuristic vibe.
 From the beginning I thought: Jane Fonda.
 Those '80s workout videos had a really cool aesthetic I wanted to import into this video."

 The video features Shakira on a skateboard and with backup dancers doing aerobics.
 It also features Black Eyed Peas in a set singing the song.
 Shakira's appearance has been compared to Wonder Woman.
 The choreography in the video went viral on TikTok where fans attempted to recreate Shakira's dance moves.
-In just 5 days, TikTok videos using "Girl like Me" choreography accumulated 40 million views.
+In just 5 days, TikTok videos using "Girl Like Me" choreography accumulated 40 million views.
 The music video received 23 million views in its first three days.
 In January 2021, the music video passed 200 million views on YouTube.

+Live performance

+Shakira performed the song for the first time on Brazilian variety tv show Domingão com Huck on February 9 2025.